Bayesian Geostatistical Modeling for Discrete-Valued Processes: Data illustrations

 \section{Data illustrations}

 To illustrate the proposed methodology, we present two synthetic data examples and a real data analysis.
 The goal of the first simulation experiment is to investigate the flexibility of discrete copula NNMPs, using different copula functions to define the NNMP mixture components.
 In the second experiment, we demonstrate the inferential and computational advantages of our approach for count data modeling, compared to SGLMMs.
+Implementation details for the models are provided in the supplementary material.
+Since our purpose is primarily demonstrative, we took $L = 10$ for the simulation experiments.
+A comprehensive sensitivity analysis for $L$ was conducted for the real data application of Section \ref{sec:bbs}, with details provided in the supplementary material.

 In both simulated data examples, we ran the MCMC algorithm for each copula NNMP model for 20000 iterations, discarding the first 4000 iterations, and collecting posterior samples every four iterations.
 The SGLMM models were implemented using the spBayes package in R \citep{r-spBayes}; we ran the algorithm for 40000 iterations and collected posterior samples every five iterations, with the first 20000 as burn-in.